Typhoon may bring 2 feet of rain, strong winds to Tokyo area | New Country 923

 The storm is expected to disrupt sports and holiday events on the three-day weekend that includes Sports Day on Monday.
 Two Rugby World Cup matches — England versus France, and New Zealand vs. Italy — that were to be played Saturday were canceled.
 Qualifying for a Formula One auto racing in Suzuka was pushed to Sunday.
 And the Defense Ministry cut a three-day annual navy review to just Monday.

-All Nippon Airways grounded all domestic flights Saturday at Tokyo’s Haneda and Narita international airports, while Japan Airlines has canceled all but early morning flights at Tokyo airports.
+All Nippon Airways grounded all domestic flights scheduled on Saturday at Tokyo’s Haneda and Narita international airports, while Japan Airlines has canceled all but early morning flights at Tokyo airports.

 Central Japan Railway Co. said it will cancel all bullet train services between Tokyo and Osaka except for several early Saturday trains connecting Nagoya and Osaka in the west.